Saudi rift with Iran likely to hinder U.S. peace effort in Syria

 Riyadh has also made little secret of its opposition to Obama’s nuclear deal with Iran, a hallmark of the U.S. president's foreign policy.

-With Obama in his last year as president, Saudi Arabia seems to be looking past Obama, toward the next U.S. president, said one analyst with deep ties to Saudi officials.
+With Obama in his last year as president, Saudi Arabia seems to be looking past Obama, towards the next U.S. president, said one analyst with deep ties to Saudi officials.

 "There are no expectations left with this administration," said Nawaf Obaid, a visiting fellow at Harvard University’s Belfer Center for Science and International Affairs.
 "Things will start from zero once he (Obama) leaves."